armele/mctradepost-retro/README.md

 This mod can best be described as a "pre-alpha" state.
 It functionality may change rapidly and without warning.

-Building: Resort [In Progress]
+Building: Resort [In Progress:Development]
 Leisure time / resorts / vacations (Resort hut w/custom needs items)
 - Research: Unlock Resort
-- Job: Guest Services [In Progress]
+- Job: Guest Services [In Progress:Development]
 - Job: Mixologist
-- Citizen Action: "Burnout" (like an illness, but causes them to go to the resort instead of the hospital)
+- Citizen Action: "Burnout" (like an illness, but causes them to go to the resort instead of the hospital) [In Progress:Development]
 - Huts to allow skill-up in non-primary/secondary stats.

 ### Roadmap (Roughly Prioritized)